 Registration: 6271 1478 | firstname.lastname@example.org | whizzkidz.com.sg

-Whizz Kidz is back with camps during the October break.
-This time, the holiday camps are held in more locations for greater options.
+Whizz Kidz is back with camps during the year-end break.
+Holiday camps are held in various locations across Singapore.
 Participants can look forward to a variety of fun and engaging activities along various topics including science, robotics, art, coding, cooking and food preparation as well as movie-making.
 There’ll also be games and challenges to keep kids entertained.
 Each activity will be conducted in a hands-on manner to ensure that campers get the most of their learning experience.

-Their kids’ camps include STEAM-based multi-activity camps held at Mox and Crane.
-Parents will have the option of using the co-working spaces while their children are at camp.
+Their kids’ camps include activities held at co-working spaces such as Crane and HUONE Singapore.
+Parents will have the option of using the spaces to work while their children are at camp.
+Over at Sofitel Sentosa, kids can take part in a three-day programme which includes the use of hotel facilities and F&B credits.
+Parents have the option of adding on day-use rooms to work in.
 For those who prefer to stay at home or want more flexibility, Whizz Kidz is also offering small-group home-based camps.
 The programme and timings can be customised and activities include everything from arts and science to dance and yoga.
 These can be arranged for three to five children and an instructor will conduct the programme (all materials provided).

 Want your children to pick up coding?
 Sign them up for Coding Lab’s holiday programmes!
 The fun holiday classes let children try their hands at building their own games (ages seven to nine) and apps (ages 10 to 12), creating animations and even coding Python programmes (ages 10 to 12 and 13 to 18).
 The camps are great for children to pick up useful skills and make new friends.
 Children are taught by the centre’s experienced tutors who are handpicked and trained by the founders.